 Why Choose Combs Waterkotte for DUI Defense in Springfield, IL

-If you’re dealing with DUI charges in Springfield, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-Here’s why drivers throughout Springfield, IL trust Combs Waterkotte to defend them in DUI cases.
+When you’re facing DUI charges in Springfield, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
+Here’s why people in Springfield, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

-With over 50 years of combined legal experience and more than 10,000 cases handled, our attorneys have successfully defended countless DUI cases across Springfield, IL.
+With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Springfield, IL.
 We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us